 I mean, surely a team name is hardly Jim Crow!

-Should I tell my young boy as I’m watching him grow
+Should I tell my boy as I’m watching him grow

 That those words of abuse really honour him though?